Ascent of Kilimanjaro by the Lemosho route

 3 to 4 hours of walking.

 You start with a steep climb on volcanic scree with well calibrated zigzags.
 The slow but steady pace takes you to the edge of the crater to the main peak.
-You are on the roof of Africa at 5985m!
+You are on the top of Africa at 5985 meters high!
 After a few minutes to appreciate your success we go down to Barafu.
 The descent is incredibly fast.
-You stop at Barafu Camp for refreshment and continue down to reach Mweka Camp.
+You stop at Barafu camp for refreshment and continue down to reach Mweka camp.

 13 to 15 hours of walking.

-To end this week's walk, a gentle walk takes you through the rainforest to the Mweka Gate.
-Successful climbers will receive their summit certificate.
+To end this week's walk, a gentle walk takes you through the rainforest to the Mweka gate.
+Successful hikers receive their summit certificate.
+After lunch, you return to your hotel in Arusha.

 3 to 5 hours of walking.